wasmCloud/wasmCloud/crates/provider-archive/README.md

 * windows

 ## Appendix C - JSON Web Token Claims
 The following is a list of the custom claims that will appear in the `wascap` section beneath the standard JWT fields.
-This is the same nesting style used by actor claims when embedded into a WebAssembly file:
+This is the same nesting style used by component claims when embedded into a WebAssembly file:

 * `hashes` - This is a map where the key is an `[arch]-[os]` string and the value is the hash for that particular file.
 Having these hashes inside the signed token means we can verify that the plugin binaries have not been tampered with.
 * `name` - Friendly name of the capability provider.